 PJM and MISO developed a process to facilitate the construction of interregional projects in response to the Commission's concerns about interregional coordination along the PJM-MISO seam.
 This process, called the Interregional Market Efficiency Process (IMEP), operates on a two year study schedule and is designed to address forward looking congestion.
-To qualify as an IMEP project, the project must be evaluated in a joint study process, qualify as an economic transmission enhancement in both PJM and MISO transmission enhancement in both PJM and MISO transmission expansion models and meet specific IMEP cost benefit criteria.93 The allocation of costs to each RTO for IMEPs will be in proportion to the benefits received.
+To qualify as an IMEP project, the project must be evaluated in a joint study process, qualify as an economic transmission enhancement in both PJM and MISO transmission expansion models and meet specific IMEP cost benefit criteria.
+The allocation of costs to each RTO for IMEPs will be in proportion to the benefits received.